What is the Long-Term Value of an HSA?

 Health costs are rising.
-Over time, these costs experience compound growth.
+Over time, those costs see compound growth.
 How can you save for today to combat that cost growth?
 A Health Savings Account.
-An HSA is the only dedicated health account that can help you save or invest money for the long-term.
-In fact, the long-term value of an HSA is not…

 Health costs are rising.
 Over time, these costs experience compound growth.
 How can you save for today to combat that cost growth?
 A Health Savings Account.
 An HSA is the only dedicated health account that can help you save or invest money for the long-term.
 In fact, the long-term value of an HSA is not just limited to dedicated health savings, it is actually another IRA hiding in plain sight.
 Let us show you how to take advantage of your HSA benefits.

 Dedicated Savings for Health Costs

 Adding money to your HSA is not just securing savings for this year.
 An HSA creates health savings for years to come.
 How?
 Unlike an FSA, your HSA funds will never expire.
 You own it.
 You can take it from job to job.
 You can spend whenever you need it or invest it, even if you don’t have a qualifying HSA health plan (Like a HDHP)?
 Yes, really!